bpucker/FlavonoidFriday/README.md

+### (16) Phenylpropanoids in strawberry ###

+> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** F3'H seems to be a decisive step in the flavonoid biosynthesis of strawberry, because higher gene expression correlates with increased content of specific flavonoids #FlavonoidFriday (details: )

+Flavonoids have nutritional benefits for humans mostly due to their antioxidant activity.
+[Pott et al., 2020](https://www.nature.com/articles/s41598-020-76946-x) investigated the flavonoid biosynthesis as well as the general phenylpropanoid biosynthesis in strawberry.
+The composition and concentration of flavonoids changes during strawberry development: tannins are produced in the early stages and flavonols and anthocyanins in the later stages.
+Important for the pigmentation of the fruits are glycosylated pelargonidins and cyanidins.
+The authors investigated the heritability of phenylpropanoid metabolites including flavonoids.
+QTL for phenylpropanoids were identified, but there is a large number of QTL spanning substantial parts of almost all linkage groups.
+However, there are hotspots which seem to be associated with multiple phenlypropanoids.
+An interesting observation is that one copy of the anthocyanin repressor FaMYB was located in a QTL, but the gene expression does not correlate with the investigated flavonoids.
+The authors present F3'H as a potentially decisive step in the flavonoid biosynthesis that can control the metabolic flux.
+The correlation of F3'H gene expression correlates with the amount of specific flavonoiods (see paper for details).
+The substrate specificity of enzymes with respect to hydroxylation patterns needs further investigation.

 ## Contact ##
 Do you have a recent open access publication about the flavonoid biosynthesis that could be featured here?
 Please get in touch: [Dr. Boas Pucker (email)](mailto:bpucker@cebitec.uni-bielefeld.de?subject=[GitHub]FlavonoidFriday)